 Healthy Families • Strong Communities

-NAPPR Empowers, Educates, and provides supportive services to build healthy Native American children and families.
+NAPPR Empowers, Educates, and provides supportive services to build healthy Native and Non-Native American children and families.

 Our Awards and Achievements

 - 2017 New Mexico Task Force on Work Life Balance Family Friendly Business

 - 2016 National Indian Health Board Local Impact Award